pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ~~~
 Number:  1
-Name:  server-ip4
-Meaning:  A set of IPv4 addresses of nameservers
-Reference:  {{nameserver-info}} of this document
-Change Controller:  IETF

-Number:  2
-Name:  server-ip6
+Name:  server-address
-Meaning:  A set of IPv6 addresses of nameservers
+Meaning:  A set of IP addresses of nameservers
 Reference:  {{nameserver-info}} of this document
 Change Controller:  IETF